mwelzl/oppd/draft-welzl-panrg-oppd.md

 {{?I-D.kuehlewind-quic-proxy-discovery}} lists several possibilities for proxy discovery, but the proxies in question need not be on-path.
 One notable possibility mentioned in {{?I-D.kuehlewind-quic-proxy-discovery}} document is the use of PCP; this is, in some sense, an on-path discovery method since NATs are necessarily on-path.
 However, there is no reason to limit the discovery process described in the present document to scenarios with NATs only.

+# TODO - a reading list

+Look at SPUD and PLUS.
+At the dinner in Vancouver, STUN was also mentioned.

 # Security Considerations